raleel/cfi-srd/0005_Skills.md

 ### Seamanship (INT+CON)

-This skill is used in the same way as Boating (see page XX) but is instead applied to large waterborne vessels powered by sail or banks of oars.
+This skill is used in the same way as [Boating](0005_Skills.md?id=boating-strcon) but is instead applied to large waterborne vessels powered by sail or banks of oars.
 It also covers the maintenance and upkeep of a ship: assessing when repairs are needed, where it is safe to anchor, the dangers of violent weather, and so forth.

 ### Seduction (INT+CHA)